Razieleron/RecipeBox/README.md

 #### By: Mitchell Gantz, Jannon Sielaff and John Lenz

-An application to track machines and their engineers for a fictional factory.
+An application to track recipes and their components for a fictional hobby website.

 ## Technologies Used